Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 - The initial structure.
 - Asserts having the expected/actual in swapped positions.
 - Somehow forgetting the () when calling to methods.
 (I'm honestly baffled that it just slipped my mind)
+- I missed that id was a string initially.
+(I blame it on new year)

+### FileStorage
+Will rename this file to **RecordHandler** to simplify the naming-scheme.
+Also, easier to identify what it's connected to in my opinion.

+### RecordHandler

+Might be overdoing it with throws and checks during the test, but I'm giving it a go to do a thorough test-setup to see how far I can push my own knowledge of working TDD. (which I'm not used to)